Kleinverse/research/lcc/README.md

 This work is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to share and adapt the material for any purpose, provided appropriate credit is given to the original paper and authors.
+You are free to share and adapt the material for any purpose, provided appropriate credit is given to the original paper and the author.